By Pamela Webber, Chief Marketing Officer at 99designs

-Pamela Webber is Chief Marketing Officer at 99designs where heads up the global marketing team responsible for driving customer acquisition and increasing lifetime value of customers.
-She is passionate about using data to derive customer insights and to find “aha moments” that impact strategic direction.
+Pamela Webber is Chief Marketing Officer at 99designs where she heads up the global marketing team responsible for driving customer acquisition and increasing lifetime value of customers.
+In addition to her experience as a marketer, Pamela brings a host of first-hand experience as an ecommerce entrepreneur and working with fast-growing startups.